 The environment for reduced vote significance is our natural human tribalism (partyism) and

 the tools to accelerate reduced vote significance are social media and related technology.
 However,

-Namely, the Republicans and Democrats.
-For this article, we are considering the political system in total, so I will make a convenient reference to the "Depublicans" (signifying the two current dominant U.S. political parties) and the "3rd Parties" (signifying all other U.S. political parties).
-(8)
+In the United States, reduced vote significance is emblematic of the political system as leveraged by the current dominant political parties, the Republicans and Democrats.
+For this article, we consider the political system in total, so we make a convenient reference to the "Depublicans" (signifying the two current dominant U.S. political parties) and the "3rd Parties" (signifying all other U.S. political parties). (x)

-Katherine Gehl and Michael Porter (9) argue the power of our vote is being diminished via our existing political competition framework.
-They make a compelling case by applying a standard business strategy competition framework associated with oligopolies and as Porter developed at Harvard University.
-They demonstrate oligopolistic behavior is responsible for a Depublican strategy that:
+Katherine Gehl and Michael Porter (xi) argue the power of our vote is being diminished via the existing political competition framework.
+They make a compelling case by applying a standard business strategy competition framework associated with oligopolies and as Porter developed at Harvard University. (xii) They demonstrate oligopolistic behavior is responsible for a Depublican strategy that:

 reduces the power of 3rd parties,